Amin Ahmed (jurist, born 1899): Writings

 Amin Ahmed delivered the Kamini Kumar Memorial Law lecture on the topic Judicial Review of Administrative Action in Pakistan which was held in University of Dhaka on 9–11 February 1970.
 Later the lecture was published as a book.
 He wrote an autobiography; titled A Peep into the Past.

 He gave the inaugural speech at the Pakistan Philosophical Congress in 1954.
 Ahmed also gave speech on various occasions like the Annual Dinner of the Chittagong District Bar Association in 1964, the inaugural ceremony of the New Dacca High Court Building on 24 March 1968 and the Bar Dinner at Hotel Intercontinental, Dacca on 19 January 1974.
 He addressed as president, Pakistan United Nations Association (East Zone, Dacca) on the occasion of its silver jubilee in 1970.

 Personal life

 He had 6 daughters (Shameem, Nessima Hakim, Uzra Husain, Nazneen, Najma, Jarina Mohsin) and one son, Aziz Ahmed.
-His second daughter, Nessima was married to Justice Maksum-ul-Hakim, Justice of Bangladesh Supreme Court.
-He was the father-in-law of Bangladeshi diplomat Tabarak Husain, who was married his daughter Uzra Husain.
+His second daughter, Nessima, was married to Justice Maksum-ul-Hakim, Justice of Bangladesh Supreme Court.
+He was the father-in-law of Bangladeshi diplomat Tabarak Husain, who married his daughter Uzra Husain.

 His grandchild, Tariq ul Hakim, is also a Dhaka High Court justice.